Pump — Complete Guide Normalized Centrifugal

 International Standards

-padrão normalizado (dimensions), API 610 (mechanical construction) and API 610 (performance).
+padrão normalizado (dimensions), ASME B73.1 (mechanical construction).
 Quality assurance and traceability in industrial audits.

 Lower TCO